Five Points to Making Office Artwork Boost Productivity

 The idea of hanging paintings on canvas is to make the office space a pleasant place to spend time.
-It would make great addition if you choose interesting pieces as well to spark conversation among office workers.
-Oil painting reproductions of classic Monet paintings, a self-portrait of Van Gogh or avant-garde Picasso paintings can stimulate the senses.
+It would make a great addition if you choose interesting pieces as well to spark conversation among office workers.
+Oil painting reproductions of classic Monet paintings, a self-portrait of Van Gogh, or avant-garde Picasso paintings can stimulate the senses.

 Can’t decide what to place on the walls?
 Seek professional help!

 It is not uncommon due to inside office politics to get stuck in deciding which art is right for your office space.
-By the time you consult with all of the office employees, you have a mixture of wants and tastes that you may just reach a dead-end and place the whole project on-hold.
+By the time you consult with all of the office employees, you have a mixture of wants and tastes that you may just reach a dead-end and place the whole project on hold.
 Don’t let this happen!
 If you feel stuck with a wall art project seek professional help!
-Get an interior designer and educate them about your company culture and explain the color scheme of you walls and company logo.
+Get an interior designer and educate them about your company culture and explain the color scheme of your walls and company logo.
 They should help you decorate your walls with magnificent art.

-Some companies like overstockArt.com that sell hand painted oil paintings offer a free décor consultation service just for these reasons.
+Some companies like overstockArt.com that sell hand-painted oil paintings offer a free décor consultation service just for these reasons.
 Call them up and they will help you get up and running with this project and you will have interesting, invigorating art hanging on your wall in no time.